 Speed may not be the crucial attribute.
 Maybe the driver wants the psychological safety of a familiar but slower route.
 Maybe one route is more enjoyable and scenic.
 Maybe the driver wants to shop on the way.

 The fastest route may also have variability or risk.
-Maybe a football game is soon to finish at the local sports ground.
+Maybe a football game at the local sports ground will finish soon.
 If time is tight, the time of a slower route may be more predictable and, therefore, better.